Dark Mode

 • Being charged with a crime

-What Documents Do You Need To Apply For An Adjustment of Status?
+What Documents Do You Need To Apply For An Adjustment Of Status?

 Filing for an adjustment of status requires a significant number of documents.
 Depending on the grounds for your application, these documents may differ.